luminaAnonima/fabric-of-light/README.md

 It is not status, income, or output.

 Vocation is when your inner thread hums in tune with what is needed.
-It is not chosen—it is discovered, listened for, honored.
+It is not chosen,it is discovered, listened for, honored.

 Some find it in tending a field.
 Some in healing wounds.